Using felt to make Christmas tree ornaments is a great idea. It’s a simple material to work with and very affordable.

 You can handmade felt decorations in any color you like.
-They are kids friendly and easy to store, you will certainly enjoy them for years.
+They are kids friendly and easy to store, and you will certainly enjoy them for years.

 [ This post probably contains affiliates links, our full disclosure policy is really boring, but you can read it HERE ]